-The policy of the School District is that complete and accurate student discipline records be maintained.
-The collection, dissemination, and maintenance of student discipline records shall be consistent with applicable School District policies and federal and state law, including the Minnesota Government Data Practices Act, Minn.
-Stat.
-Ch.
-13.
+The policy of the school district is that complete and accurate student discipline records be maintained.
+The collection, dissemination, and maintenance of student discipline records shall be consistent with applicable school district policies and federal and state law, including the Minnesota Government Data Practices Act, Minnesota Statutes chapter 13.

 XIII.
-DISABLED STUDENTS
+STUDENTS WITH DISABILITIES